-Martina Maria Hamilton grew up in modern times; raised with old world style and new world money, inherited by wealthy ancestors.
+Martina Maria Hamilton grew up in modern times, but was raised with old world style, and new world money, inherited by wealthy ancestors.

-Her family was among the upper crust, whose sole journey of life seemed to be nothing more than having afternoon tea, and attending elaborate week-end parties.
+Her family was among the nouveau riche upper crust, whose sole journey of life seemed to be nothing more than having afternoon tea, and attending elaborate week-end parties.

 She had been raised by nannies who cleaned and dressed her for the daily hour of attention given to her by seemingly non-nonchalant, uninterested parents.

-She was driven to school by a chauffeur and after the required mundane studies, private tutors were called in for the important things, like learning how to be graceful and using proper language and etiquette.
-That, her tutor said, was necessary to enable her to secure an appropriate husband of “her own kind.”
+She was driven to school by a chauffeur, and after the required mundane studies, private tutors were called in for the important things, like learning how to be graceful and using proper language and etiquette.
+That, her tutor said, was necessary to secure an appropriate husband of “her own kind.”

 She was an average student, finding the need for excellence unnecessary.
 Her lot was to get her education and then settle into an existence that echoed her parents’ lifestyle.
 She was to be a prim and proper girl, married to a wealthy tycoon…a mere shadow…a quiet symbol of beauty…seen and not heard…much like she viewed her mother.